TheSilvered/nest/docs/stdlib/string_utilities_library.md

 `[string: Str] @is_title -> Bool`

-**Return value**:
+**Returns:**

-Returns whether all the words in `string` have the first letter uppercase and the others lowercase.
+Whether all the words in `string` have the first letter uppercase and the others lowercase.

 ---